Aliases for CDC42 Gene

 The protein encoded by this gene is a small GTPase of the Rho-subfamily, which regulates signaling pathways that control diverse cellular functions including cell morphology, migration, endocytosis and cell cycle progression.
 This protein is highly similar to Saccharomyces cerevisiae Cdc 42, and is able to complement the yeast cdc42-1 mutant.
 The product of oncogene Dbl was reported to specifically catalyze the dissociation of GDP from this protein.
 This protein could regulate actin polymerization through its direct binding to Neural Wiskott-Aldrich syndrome protein (N-WASP), which subsequently activates Arp2/3 complex.
 Alternative splicing of this gene results in multiple transcript variants.
 Pseudogenes of this gene have been identified on chromosomes 3, 4, 5, 7, 8 and 20. [provided by RefSeq, Apr 2013]

 GeneCards Summary for CDC42 Gene

 CDC42 (Cell Division Cycle 42) is a Protein Coding gene.
-Diseases associated with CDC42 include noma and wiskott-aldrich syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Diseases associated with CDC42 include aarskog-scott syndrome and subcutaneous mycosis.
+Among its related pathways are MAPK signaling pathway and Immune System.
 GO annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is RAC2.